 The great thing is, because of all of the insight and intelligence you’ve gathered, along with a robust approach to measuring the effectiveness of your campaigns, these small business owners can be confident that they are embarking on something new in a way which is most likely to deliver a return on investment.
 And if it doesn’t deliver this time, they will learn quickly how to make it do so next time.

-Ask you data questions and be inquisitive
+How to measure the effectiveness of a digital marketing campaign: Ask your data questions and be inquisitive

 Data is a passive and objective thing.
 The context of it provides meaning and insight for your business.
 This is why briefs of ‘have a look at the data and see what you can find’ aren’t effective at delivering business change or results.